 In a separate letter to the diplomatic community, Guterres said the financial uncertainty represents “a liquidity crisis that is worse than any the organization has confronted in at least a decade” and threatens the U.N.’s ability to fully implement the mandates placed upon it by member nations.

-Guterres said the United Nations has received just $1.99 billion of the $2.849 billion it was owed by member nations in January, but its real needs for 2019 are higher because of additional demands and delayed expenses from the previous year.
+Guterres said the United Nations has received just US$1.99 billion of the US$2.849 billion it was owed by member nations in January, but its real needs for 2019 are higher because of additional demands and delayed expenses from the previous year.

 The United States contributes the largest share, 22 percent, towards the budget.
-But the U.S. government owes $674 million for the 2019 regular budget and $381 million for previous regular budgets, according to U.N. figures.
+But the U.S. government owes US$674 million for the 2019 regular budget and US$381 million for previous regular budgets, according to U.N. figures.

 The U.S. government, refusing to put American troops under U.N. command, also contributes none of the more than 100,000 U.N. peacekeeping troops and police deployed in 14 operations around the world.